kagurazakasanae/Il2CppDumper-YuanShen/README.md

 # Il2CppDumper
 Modified version of Il2CppDumper allows you to dump methods of UserAssembly.dll of the game Genshin Impact

+NOTICE: The global-metadata.dat of the game Genshin Impact has been encrypted, you need to dump decrypted file from memory before use this tool.

 中文说明请戳[这里](README.zh-CN.md)

 Unity il2cpp reverse engineer